Sideri Eleni

 3. Development of Research Technologies

-• Developing digital research skills
+• Developing research digital skills

 • Deeper understanding and analysis of visual material